Chandan6169/React_Form/README.md

 first open material icon => https://mui.com/core/

-then add a command in the terminal : npm install @mui/material @emotion/react @emotion/style
+then add a command in the terminal : 'npm install @mui/material @emotion/react @emotion/style'
-After this we can add a icon in the terminal

 We need to follow these steps to start